shelmire/workarea/docs/source/articles/add-catalog-customizations.html.md

 # Add Catalog Customizations

-Customizations are pre-defined fields in your product that users can edit and create custom versions of your projects, such as for custom engravings.
+Customizations are pre-defined fields for your product that customers can use to create personalized, custom versions of that product.
+Some examples of how these have been used include:
+* Custom engravings for jewelry
+* Monograms for shirts
+* Email addresses for digital gift cards

 ## Step 1: Create a `Catalog::Customizations` subclass